peteroupc/peteroupc.github.io/morealg.md

 > 3. Depending on _heads_, return 8 (that is, 1 times the upper bound) with the given probability, or 0 otherwise: _heads_=0 &rarr; probability 1/4; 1 &rarr; 5/6; 2 &rarr; 23/24; 3 &rarr; 5/8.

 **Algorithm 2.** This algorithm takes an oracle and produces non-negative random variates that average to the mean of _f_(_X_), where _X_ is a number produced by the oracle.
 The algorithm appears in the appendix, however, because it requires applying an arbitrary function (here, _f_) to a potentially irrational number.

+**Algorithm 3.** For this algorithm, see the appendix.

+**Algorithm 4.** Say there is an oracle that produces independent uniform integers in the half-open interval [0, _n_), where _n_&ge;2 is unknown.
+In this case, it's trivial to generate a Bernoulli variate that is 1 with probability 1/_n_ and 0 otherwise: just take a number from the oracle and return either 1 if that number is 0, or 0 otherwise.

+Using the oracle, there is an algorithm, given below, to generate a binomial(_n_, 1/_n_) random variate (Duvignau 2015, Algorithm 20)<sup>[**(46)**](#Note46)</sup>:

+1. Take items from the oracle until the same item is taken twice.
+Let _m_ be the number of items taken this way, other than the last.
+2. Create an _m_-item list consisting of the numbers 0, 1, ..., (_m_&minus;1), in that order.
+Then shuffle the list.
+3. In the shuffled list, count the number of items that didn't change position after being shuffled, then return that number.

+Duvignau 2015 also includes an improved algorithm as well as an algorithm to generate a binomial(_n_, _k_/_n_) variate given the oracle, but they're not as trivial.

 <a id=Pushdown_Automata_for_Square_Root_Like_Functions></a>
 ### Pushdown Automata for Square-Root-Like Functions